-In 2007, The Penn Foundation helped launch Bowel Cancer Australia's fundraising appeal to establish an inaugural endowed chair in bowel cancer research, with a $1 million funding commitment.
-In recognition of the Penn family's generosity, the position is to be named the Lawrence Penn Chair in Bowel Cancer Research.
+In 2007, The Penn Foundation helped launch Bowel Cancer Australia's fundraising appeal to establish an inaugural endowed chair of bowel cancer research, with a $1 million funding commitment.
+In recognition of the Penn family's generosity, the position was named the Lawrence Penn Chair of Bowel Cancer Research.

-As a result of his experience, Mr Triguboff recognised the need for ongoing awareness, education and research.
-He generously sponsored community bowel cancer prevention programs.
+As a result of his personal bowel cancer experience, Mr Triguboff recognised the need for ongoing awareness, education and research.
+He has generously sponsored community bowel cancer prevention programs.

 In recent years, Mr Triguboff agreed to become Patron of the Bowel Cancer Foundation and subsequently Bowel Cancer Australia following the merger of awareness and education activities of the two respective charities.